facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 ### Android Unit Tests

-It's a good idea to add an Android unit test whenever you are working on code that can be tested by Java code alone.
-The Android unit tests are located in `ReactAndroid/src/tests`.
+It's a good idea to add an Android unit test whenever you are working on code that can be tested by Java/Kotlin code alone.
+The Android unit tests are located in `packages/react-native/ReactAndroid/src/test/`.

 We recommend browsing through these to get an idea of what a good unit test might look like.

-### Android Integration Tests

-It's a good idea to add an Android integration test whenever you are working on code that needs both JavaScript and Java to be tested in conjunction.
-The Android integration tests can be found in `ReactAndroid/src/androidTest`.
-We recommend browsing through these to get an idea of what a good integration test might look like.

 ## Continuous Testing